HebiRobotics/hebi-hrdf/README.md

 Contains XML files that describe the configuration of various HEBI robot kits

 The [FORMAT](FORMAT.md) file has a formal description of the HRDF file format.
 This can be used with the "Robot Model Import" functionality in the APIs to easily define and load robot configurations.

+Note that examples of this format for HEBI kits can be found in the [HEBI robot config repo](https://github.com/HebiRobotics/robot-config).